Obinnayaokz/To-do-List/README.md

 2. Open `index.html` in your browser.

 ## What I Learned
 - What HTML actually does
--How CSS controls spacing, layout, and design
+- How CSS controls spacing, layout, and design
--How JavaScript interacts with the DOM to make things change on screen -What localStorage is and how to store data
+- How javaScript interacts with the DOM to make things change on screen
+- what localStorage is and how it stores data
--How filters work with arrays (filter, map)
+- How filters work with arrays (filter, map)